chircollab/chircollab.github.io/content/coc.md

 ### Harassment in online channels

-Participants at Chicago R Collab may also participate online (see below).
+Participants at the Chicago R Collab may also participate online (see below).
 Please use these guidelines where engaging with particpants:

 * Avoid using overtly sexual or offensive usernames or profile photos which might detract from a friendly, safe and welcoming environment for all.
 * Do not publish text/screenshots of anything shared in a private communication channels without explicit consent from the author.
 This includes screenshots of private messages to public channels, as well as conversations on public channels to anywhere outside of the Chicago R Collab Slack.